 Microscopic testicular sperm extraction (microTESE) is a procedure that takes sperm directly from the testicular tissue of a man’s reproductive system.
-If a man cannot release or make healthy sperm naturally, this medical procedure may be recommended for fertility reasons (to enable the man to father a child).
+If a man can't release or make enough healthy sperm naturally, this medical procedure may be recommended for fertility reasons (to enable the man to father a child).
 The testicular tissue is found in the two testes, where the sperm is made.
 The testes are found inside the scrotum, the small sac behind and under the penis.

 The goals of the microTESE procedure are to:

 Infertility is a disease of the reproductive system that makes it difficult for the body to perform the basics of reproduction.
 It affects both men and women.
 Most infertility cases are treated with medication or surgery.

 Male infertility in its most severe form may be caused by a condition known as nonobstructive azoospermia (the man does not produce sperm), or by obstructive azoospermia (sperm is produced, but blocked, and can't be released from the body).

 Many times, the causes of infertility are unexplained.
 Sometimes, the difficulties may be from a genetic disease such as cystic fibrosis, a birth defect, a medical problem, or the result of an earlier treatment that may cause infertility (such as certain cancer treatments).
 In other cases, we do not know what the cause of the infertility is, but we still have treatments that may help.